 1. Friendly locals

-Edmonton is gaining a reputation of being very welcoming to newcomers.
+Edmonton is gaining a reputation for being very welcoming to newcomers.
 There are frequent remarks by people moving into the city about the friendliness of Edmontonians.
 If you ask for help, most people will be happy to help you.

 2. Festival city of Canada